 Demandbase generates insights to your accounts by calculating metrics and running smart analytics on ABM-related activities of the leads from these accounts.
 To capture and align these activities with the correct account, Demandbase strives to obtain the network domain associated with each account's website.
-When Demandbase maps a lead to the correct domain, you get a more unified picture of how the account performs in the ABX Cloud and can better strategize your marketing and sales efforts.
+When Demandbase maps a lead to the correct domain, you get a more unified picture of how the account performs in ABX and can better strategize your marketing and sales efforts.

 Demandbase sometimes doesn’t map a lead from CRM correctly or can’t map the person to a domain at all.
 The mismatch (or no match at all) can stem from unclear data for a variety of reasons including: